Richard-de-Jesus/brainfuck/README.md

 .
 Lexer: Done.

 .
-Virtual machine: To do.
+Virtual machine: Only loops are lacking now.

 .
 Compiler: To do.